Date Joined: July 16, 2018

 My wife, of 41 years (and bless her for putting up with me) and I live on a country road in a small rural town in southern Maine.
-I retired two years ago after 40+ years in electronic work.
+I retired three years ago after 40+ years in electronic work.
 She still works at the local hospital, but has cut back to two or three shifts a week so we have more time to do things together.

-We have two grown daughters and a granddaughter, who will be two years old on Valentine's Day .
+We have two grown daughters and a granddaughter, who turned two years old on Valentine's Day .
 She is a hoot!
 I love every minute I can get with her and, fortunately, we see them often.
 It is so astonishing that, every time we see her, even after only a week some times, she has changed so noticeably.
 Her vocabulary is growing very quickly now.

 In the winter, I like to snowshoe and I spend more time working on my Banknote collection (see below).
 In the summer I seek shade, hike, work in my yard, and (did I mention this?) seek shade.
 I do not like hot weather and, for me, hot is anything over 68F.

 I listen to music a lot.
 I particularly enjoy Folk, Bluegrass, and Rock but listen to all genres, depending upon my mood.
 My favorite instruments to listen to are harpsichord, fiddle, cello, violin... all the strings, really.